Cooperative Sector Export Strategy for Vietnam

 The Project at A Glance

-Viet Nam’s development over the past three decades has been remarkable.
-Through sustained economic reform efforts, Viet Nam has increased per capita GDP tenfold; risen from one of the poorest nations in the world to Lower Middle-Income Country status; lifted tens of millions out of poverty; cut infant mortality in half; and increased life expectancy by almost 7 years.
+Over the past three decades, Vietnam has witnessed incredible growth.
+Viet Nam has risen from one of the poorest nations in the world to Lower Middle-Income Country status, lifting tens of millions out of poverty, cut infant mortality in half, and increased life expectancy by almost 7 years, and increasing per capita GDP tenfold since reforms started in the early 2000s.

 What We Found

-Our Team will help to step-by-step address the challenges face by the cooperative economic sector in Vietnam through the development of a cooperative sector export strategy based on an assessment of the export potential of the sector.
-This strategy will help to address the issues that are holding back the capability of cooperatives that they can maintain and develop production in competition with other economic sectors in the country and gradually but firmly participate in the global market.
+Our Team developed a cooperative sector export strategic plan, based on an evaluation of the sector’s export potential, which assisted in gradually addressing the difficulties the cooperative economic sector in Viet Nam was facing.
+This strategy helped address the issues that were holding back the capability of cooperatives that could maintain and develop production which were in competition with other economic sectors in the country and gradually but firmly participate in the global market.

 Our Strategy and Impact

-In recent years, members of the VCA have attained many achievements in production activities.
 Many cooperatives’ agricultural products have been produced according to the national standards of VietGAP and have been granted collective trademark certificates, the production has also been modernised through the application of technology and organic production methods.
-However, many of these achievements are at the domestic level, while the gains for cooperatives in the globalisation have been relatively modest compared to other sectors of the economy.
+However, many of these achievements are at the domestic level, while the gains for cooperatives at the global level have been relatively modest compared to other sectors of the economy.

-To enhance the position and value of the cooperative’s products, besides the domestic market, Vietnamese cooperatives needs to increasingly expand their reach to export markets.
-The cooperative sector export strategy will address both the national and grass-roots level challenges of export development by providing: a national roadmap for export development, including recommended policies, programmes and services that should be established by the VCA and the Government of Viet Nam.
-Our Team will also develop a business guide on the development of an export strategy for individual member cooperatives.
+To enhance the position and value of the cooperative’s products, besides intensifying efforts on the domestic market, Vietnamese cooperatives need to increasingly expand their reach to export markets.
+The cooperative sector export strategy addresses both the national and grass-roots level challenges of export development through a national roadmap for export development, including recommended policies, programmes and services that should be established by the Vietnamese Cooperation Alliance and the Government of Viet Nam.
+Our Team has developed a business-friendly guide on how to identify the opportunities for exporting to new markets, including the steps needed for exporting.
+The practical tools and train the trainer approach of our delivery means that the benefits of the project can be amplified throughout the country.

 Our Core Solutions